Graduate Program FAQs

 Can I apply if I have participated in the graduate program in previous years?

-No. Unfortunately, given the limited number of opportunities offed each year, you will not be considered for another placement within the Parliament of Australian Graduate Program.
-However, vacancies in each of the departments are publicised on the following webpages:
+No. Unfortunately, given the limited number of opportunities offed each year, you will not be considered for another placement within the Parliament of Australia Graduate Program.
+However, vacancies in each of the departments are publicised on the following departmental webpages:

 Do I need a security clearance?

-Placements with the Parliamentary Budget Office require a security clearance.
-Applicants must already have (or have underway) a Baseline security clearance to apply for a Parliamentary Budget Office placement.
+Placements with the Parliamentary Budget Office and the Parliamentary Workplace Support Service require a security clearance.
+Applicants must already have (or have underway) a Baseline security clearance to apply for a Parliamentary Budget Office or the Parliamentary Workplace Support Service placement.
 Where an application for a security clearance has been submitted to the Australian Government Security Vetting Agency (AGSVA), the placement cannot commence until the clearance has been granted.
 Any request for a security clearance must be sponsored and funded by the applicant’s home department or agency.

 Placements with the Department of the House of Representatives and Department of the Senate do not require a security clearance.